 In a world where nearly 20 people are forcibly displaced every minute as a result of conflict or persecution, our work at UNHCR is more important than ever before.

 Full-time statisticians in UNHCR's Field Information and Coordination Section track the number of people forced to flee so that when a major displacement crisis erupts, we are able to predict how many people need help, how much help they need and how many staff we must deploy.

 Our staff are the backbone of UNHCR.
-As of 31 May 2017, we employ 10,900, of whom around 87 per cent are based in the field.
+As of 30 June 2017, we employ 10,966 staff members, of whom around 87 per cent are based in the field.

 We work in 130 countries, with staff based in a mixture of regional and branch offices and sub and field offices.
 Our staff work hard to help the displaced, specializing in a wide range of disciplines, including legal protection, administration, community services, public affairs and health.

 We are funded almost entirely by voluntary contributions, with 87 per cent from governments and the European Union.
 Three per cent comes from other inter-governmental organizations and pooled funding mechanisms, while a further nine per cent is from the private sector, including foundations, corporations and the public.
 Additionally, we receive a limited subsidy (one per cent) from the UN budget for administrative costs, and accept in-kind contributions, including items such as tents, medicines and trucks.

 UNHCR was launched on a shoestring annual budget of US$ 300,000 in 1950.
 But as our work and size have grown, so too have the costs.
 Our annual budget rose to more than US$ 1 billion in the early 1990s and reached a new annual high of US$ 7.7 billion in 2017.
 For up to date information about UNHCR’s financial needs visit our Global Focus website.